open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

 # How to create an app

 An app is a JavaScript or TypeScript package that provides a web component.
-The web component can in turn be used within an html file in the same project.
+The web component can in turn be used within a html file in the same project.
 It can also be distributed on its own to be embedded into different host sites.

 This repository comes prepared with an empty app in `src/apps/empty`, which is embedded into the site at `src/sites/empty/index.html`.

 ## Required setup

-To create the application package for our app, first initialize a `package.json` file in a new directory.
+To create the application package for an app, first initialize a `package.json` file in a new directory.
 Application packages should by convention be placed in `src/apps/<APP_NAME>`, but technically they may be placed anywhere in the `src` directory.

 All pioneer packages are node packages to benefit from (p-)npm's dependency management.